banner

 Autumn is another ideal window for trekking, known for its dry and clear weather conditions.
 Post-monsoon, the skies are often at their clearest, providing unparalleled views of the mountain ranges.
 Temperatures during autumn are quite similar to spring, averaging 10°C to 15°C(50°F to 59°F) in lower altitudes but dropping significantly at night in higher elevations.

-This season is particularly favored by photographers, as the crisp air and stunning light conditions highlight the vivid contrast of snow-covered peaks and deep blue skies.
+This season is particularly favoured by photographers, as the crisp air and stunning light conditions highlight the vivid contrast of snow-covered peaks and deep blue skies.
 Autumn also marks major festivals like Dashain and Tihar in Nepal, allowing trekkers to experience local cultural celebrations alongside their adventure.

 Avoiding the Off-Seasons

-While spring and autumn are the best times to trek the three passes, it is generally advised to avoid the monsoon(June to August) and winter(December to February) seasons.
+It is generally advised to avoid the monsoon(June to August) and winter(December to February) seasons.
 The monsoon brings heavy rainfall, making trails slippery and increasing the risk of landslides and leeches in the lower elevations.
 Cloud cover during this period also obstructs mountain views.

 Winter, on the other hand, poses challenges due to extreme cold, particularly in the high passes.
 Temperatures can drop well below freezing, and snow accumulation can make some paths impassable.
 Although some experienced trekkers might still attempt the trek during these months, it requires extensive preparation, proper gear, and a higher tolerance for harsh conditions.